AKSB-GP/DH2323_Ocean_simulation/README.md

 ![image](https://github.com/AKSB-GP/DH2323_Ocean_simulation/assets/35559511/e76ef8c2-6af6-4208-984b-8343d90bef11)

 While certainly better than earlier attempts I felt dissatisfied with the current lighting and and lack of subsurface scattering.
 My focus will be to implement these features.
-The overall appearance of the ocean is largely based on the amount of waves that are being added in combination with normal maps
+The overall appearance of the ocean is largely based on the amount of waves that are being added in combination with normal maps.

 ### Earlier work